 - CIE1.3.1 Public facilities and services consistent with the adopted level of service standards must be available concurrent with the impacts of new development or expansion of service areas.
 (Amended 09/13, Ord.
-2013-19) - CIE1.3.2 The County will continue to ensure minimum level of service standards on County roads and State roads within unincorporated Orange County.
+2013-19) - CIE1.3.2 The County will continue to ensure minimum level of service standards, or adopted quality of service standards, if applicable, are maintained on County roads and State roads within unincorporated Orange County.
 (Amended 12/00, Ord.
 00-25; Amended 6/14, Ord.
 2014-12; Amended 12/14, Ord.
+2014-30)

-2014-30) - CIE1.3.3 According to the adopted Concurrency Management System, development permits shall not be issued if the total weekday transit capacity drops below 73,500 person trips per day.
-This number is equal to 75 percent of the mass transit person trips that are available.
-(Amended 12/00, Ord.
-00-25; Amended 6/14, Ord.
-2014-12) - CIE1.3.4 When central water service from Orange County Public Utilities is required for development, the level of service standard shall be 275 gallons per day per equivalent residential unit.
+- When central water service from Orange County Utilities is required for development, the level of service standard shall be 275 gallons per day (average daily flow) per equivalent residentialconnection.
 Flow demands for commercial, industrial or other special developments differing from the flow values established by the serving utility shall be established from existing records or by estimated projections, using the best available data.
-These levels of service shall also be applied for planning purposes only to review Development of Regional Impact (DRI) and Comprehensive Plan Future Land Use Map Amendments.
+These levels of service shall also be applied for planning purposes.
 (Amended 12/00, Ord.
 00-25; Amended 5/13, Ord.
 2013-11, Policy PW1.2.5-r) - A. Timing of Future Treatment Facility Expansion.
-Orange County Utilities shall ensure that sufficient water treatment facility capacity is maintained.
-Once the maximum daily flow (MDF) equals or exceeds 75% of a system's permitted capacity or once the sum of current MDF plus future commercial MDF equals or exceeds 90% of permitted capacity, a report shall be presented to the Florida Department of Environmental Protection (FDEP) on the need to increase capacity and, if capacity needs to be increased, the method of increase, estimated cost and timing.
-The capacity report shall identify recommended improvements, improvement costs and the timing of such improvements.
-Facilities scheduled for design and construction, as identified by the capacity report, shall be considered for inclusion into Orange County's Five Year and Ten Year Capital Improvements Programs.
+Orange County Utilities shall ensure that sufficient water supply facility (WSF) capacity is maintained, consistent with the requirements of the Florida Department of Environmental Protection (FDEP).
+When the WSF maximum daily demand exceeds 75% of maximum day water treatment capacity, a capacity analysis report shall be submitted to the FDEP The capacity analysis report shall identify recommended improvements, improvement costs and the timing of such improvements.
+Facilities scheduled for design and construction, as identified by the capacity analysis report, shall be considered for inclusion into Orange County's Five Year and Ten Year Capital Improvements Programs.
 Facilities approaching build out shall be exempt from this requirement.
-Facilities approaching build out are defined to be built to the ultimate capacity required to accommodate all projected growth within the system's service area.
+F.

-- CIE1.3.5 When central wastewater service from Orange County Utilities is required for development, the level of service standard for wastewater provided by Orange County to unincorporated areas shall be 225 gallons of wastewater per day (average daily flow) per equivalent residential unit.
-Interim wastewater systems (permanent package treatment plants are no longer allowed in Orange County) shall also have an LOS a level of service standard of 225 gallons of wastewater per day (average daily flow) per equivalent residential unit.
-Flow demands for commercial, industrial or other special developments differing from the flow values established by the serving utility shall be established from existing records or by estimated projections, using the best available data.
-These levels of service shall also be applied for planning purposes only to review Development of Regional Impact (DRI) and Future Land Use Map Amendments to the Comprehensive Plan.
+- CIE1.3.5 When central wastewater service from Orange County Utilities is required for development, the level of service standard shall be 225 gallons per day (average daily flow) per equivalent residential unit.
+Interim wastewater systems (permanent package treatment plants are no longer allowed in Orange County) shall have the same level of service standard Wastewater flow demands for commercial, industrial or other special developments differing from the flow values established by the serving utility shall be established from existing records or by estimated projections, using the best available data.
+These levels of service shall also be applied for planning purposes.
 (Added 8/92, Ord.
 92-24; Amended 12/00, Ord.
 00-25; Amended 5/13, Ord.
-2013-11, Policy WW1.2.5-r) - A. Timing of Future Treatment Facility Expansion.
-Orange County Utilities shall ensure that sufficient wastewater treatment facility capacity is maintained.
-Once the three month average daily flow equals or exceeds 50% of a system's permitted capacity or once the sum of current three months average daily flow plus future committed average daily flow equals or exceeds 90% of permitted capacity, a report shall be presented to the Florida Department of Environmental Protection on the need to increase capacity and, if capacity needs to be increased, the method of increase estimated cost and timing.
-The capacity report shall identify recommended improvements, improvement costs and the timing of such improvements.
-Facilities scheduled for design and construction, as identified by the capacity report, shall be considered for inclusion into Orange County's Five Year and Ten Year Capital Improvement Program.
-Facilities approaching build out shall be exempt from this requirement.
-Facilities approaching build out are defined to be built to the ultimate capacity required to accommodate all projected growth within the system's service area. - CIE1.3.6 The level of service standard for solid waste is to maintain a landfill capacity to accommodate solid waste generated at a rate of 6.0 pounds of refuse per day per person. - CIE1.3.7 The level of service standards for recreation are 1.5 acres of activity-based parks and trails per 1,000 residents of the unincorporated area and 6.0 acres of resource-based parks per 1,000 residents of the unincorporated area. - CIE1.3.8 Orange County shall maintain a level of service standard, for new and existing development, based on the following stormwater quantity and quality criteria: - A. Design storm based on 24 hour minimum.
+2013-11, Policy WW1.2.5- - A. Timing of Future Treatment Facility Expansion.
+Orange County Utilities shall ensure that sufficient water reclamation facility (WRF) capacity is maintained, consistent with the requirements of the FDEP.
+When the WRF maximum 3 month average daily flow exceeds 50% of the permitted wastewater treatment capacity, a capacity analysis report shall be submitted to the FDEP.
+The capacity analysis report shall identify recommended improvements, improvement costs and the timing of such improvements.
+Facilities scheduled for design and construction, as identified by the capacity analysis report, shall be considered for inclusion into Orange County's Five Year and Ten Year Capital Improvement Program.
+Facilities approaching build out shall be exempt from this requirement. - CIE1.3.6 RESERVED - CIE1.3.7 RESERVED